wbotelhos/raty/README.md

 ## Default values

-	cancel       : false                                          // Show a button to cancel the rating or not.
-	cancelHint   : 'cancel this rating!'                          // The hint information. cancelOff    : 'cancel-off.png'                               // Name of the cancel image off. cancelOn     : 'cancel-on.png'                                // Name of the cancel image on. cancelPlace  : 'left'                                         // Position of the cancel button.
+	cancel       : false                                          // Show a button to cancel the rating or not. cancelHint   : 'Cancel this rating!'                          // The hint information. cancelOff    : 'cancel-off.png'                               // Name of the cancel image off. cancelOn     : 'cancel-on.png'                                // Name of the cancel image on. cancelPlace  : 'left'                                         // Position of the cancel button.